EchoAppsTeam/js-sdk/docs/guides/dependency_management/README.md

 ## Specifying dependencies for an App

-While developing an application (see the [“how to guide”](#!/guide/how_to_develop_app)) you may specify some modules the application is dependent on during its initialization.
+While developing an application (see the ["how to guide"](#!/guide/how_to_develop_app)) you may specify some modules the application is dependent on during its initialization.
 Here is the example how to do it:

 	Comments.dependencies = [{
 		"loaded": function() {